yonkahlon/Zenject/README.md

 ## <a id="di-guidelines--recommendations"></a>DI Guidelines / Recommendations / Gotchas / Tips and Tricks

 * **Do not use GameObject.Instantiate if you want your objects to have their dependencies injected**
     * If you want to create a prefab yourself, we recommend creating a <a href="#game-object-factories">MonoBehaviourFactory or a MonoBehaviourFactory</a>.
 You can also instantaite a prefab by directly using the DiContainer by calling any of the `InstantiatePrefab` methods.
-Using these ways as opposed to GameObject.Instantiate will ensure any fields that are marked with the [Inject] attribute have their dependencies injected, and all [PostInject] methods within the prefab are called appropriately.
+Using these ways as opposed to GameObject.Instantiate will ensure any fields that are marked with the [Inject] attribute have their dependencies injected, and all [Inject] methods within the prefab are called appropriately.

 * **Best practice with DI is to *only* reference the container in the composition root "layer"**
     * Note that factories are part of this layer and the container can be referenced there (which is necessary to create objects at runtime).
 For example, see ShipStateFactory in the sample project.
 See <a href="#creating-objects-dynamically">here</a> for more details on this.

 * **Do not use IInitializable, ITickable and IDisposable for dynamically created objects**
     * Objects that are of type IInitializable are only initialized once - at startup.
 If you create an object through a factory, and it derives from IInitializable, the Initialize() method will not be called.
-You should use [PostInject] in this case.
+You should use [Inject] methods in this case.
     * The same applies to ITickable and IDisposable.
 Deriving from these will do nothing unless they are part of the original object graph created at startup.
     * If you have dynamically created objects that have an Update() method, it is usually best to call Update() on those manually, and often there is a higher level manager-like class in which it makes sense to do this from.
 If however you prefer to use ITickable for dynamically objects you can declare a dependency to TickableManager and add/remove it explicitly as well.
-    * Note that if you are using FacadeCompositionRoot for your dynamically created object, this suggestion does not apply
+    * Note that if you are using GameObjectContext for your dynamically created object, this suggestion does not apply

 * **Using multiple constructors**
     * Zenject does not support injecting into multiple constructors currently.
 You can have multiple constructors however you must mark one of them with the [Inject] attribute so Zenject knows which one to use.

 * **Using dependencies within Start/Awake methods for dynamically created MonoBehaviours**
     * One issue that often arises when using Zenject is that a game object is instantiated dynamically, and then one of the MonoBehaviours on that game object attempts to use one of its injected field dependencies in its Start() or Awake() methods.
 Often in these cases the dependency will still be null, as if it was never injected.
 The issue here is that Zenject cannot fill in the dependencies until after the call to GameObject.Instantiate completes, and in most cases GameObject.Instantiate will call the Start() and Awake() methods.
-The solution is to use neither Start() or Awake() and instead define a new method and mark it with a [PostInject] attribute.
+The solution is to use neither Start() or Awake() and instead define a new method and mark it with a [Inject] attribute.
 This will guarantee that all dependencies have been resolved before executing the method.

 * **Using Zenject outside of Unity**
     * Zenject is primarily designed to work within Unity3D.
 However, it can also be used as a general purpose DI framework outside of Unity3D.
 In order to do this, you can use the DLL provided in the Releases section of the GitHub page, or use the solution at `AssemblyBuild/Zenject.sln` to build it with the build configurations "Not Unity Debug" and "Not Unity Release".
 Note also that if multi-threading support is needed (for eg. if used with ASP.NET MVC) then you will also have to define ZEN_MULTITHREADING